 Brig Klyce, "Cosmic Ancestry" [gif], IAA-99-IAA.8.2.04, 50th International Astronautical Congress, 4-8 Oct 1999 / Amsterdam, The Netherlands.

 Brig Klyce, "In Real or Artificial Life, Is Evolutionary Progress in a Closed System Possible?" [pdf], p 1444 v 2, Proceedings of the Genetic and Evolutionary Computation Conference Orlando FL, 13-17 July 1999, W. Banzhaf et al., eds., Morgan Kaufmann Publishers, San Francisco, 1999.

 N.C.
-Wickramasinghe, F. Hoyle and Brig Klyce, "Panspermia in perspective" [abstract], doi:10.1117/12.319845, p 306, Instruments, Methods and Missions for Astrobiology - Conference 20-22 July 1998, San Diego CA: SPIE Proceedings-3441, Richard Hoover, ed.
+Wickramasinghe, F. Hoyle and Brig Klyce, "Panspermia in perspective" [abstract | local pdf], doi:10.1117/12.319845, p 306, Instruments, Methods and Missions for Astrobiology - Conference 20-22 July 1998, San Diego CA: SPIE Proceedings-3441, Richard Hoover, ed.

-Cosmic Ancestry is published by the Astrobiology Research Trust.
-None of its contents may be copied in any medium without an acknowledgment that includes an obvious hypertext link or instructions to find this website.
-No portion greater than 100 words or two thumbnail images, nor any portion to be used for any commercial purpose, may be copied without express permission from the Astrobiology Research Trust.
+CopyrightCosmic Ancestry is published by the Astrobiology Research Trust (3).
+Contents copied in any medium must include an acknowledgment with a hypertext link or instructions to find this website.
+Extensive content (>5Kb) or content to be used for any commercial purpose must have express permission from the Astrobiology Research Trust.